MicrosoftEdge/WebView2Feedback/specs/Workers.md

 **DedicatedWorkerCreated**: This event, associated with CoreWebView2, is triggered when a web page initiates a dedicated worker.
 It grants access to the CoreWebView2DedicatedWorker object, which contains information such as the script URL and name.
 Additionally, it provides a 'destroy' event that is fired just before this object is due for destruction.

-**ServiceWorkerRegistered**: This event, originating from the CoreWebView2ServiceWorkerManager assicoated with CoreWebView2Profile is triggered when a service worker is successfully registered within the context of a WebView2 application for the profile.
+**ServiceWorkerRegistered**: This event, originating from the CoreWebView2ServiceWorkerManager associated with CoreWebView2Profile is triggered when a service worker is successfully registered within the context of a WebView2 application for the profile.
 This event provides access to a CoreWebView2ServiceWorkerRegistration object, which encapsulates information about the registered service worker, such as its script URL and scope.
 Additionally, it enables subscription to the service worker's lifecycle events, including updates and unregistration.

 **GetServiceWorkerRegistrations**: The GetServiceWorkerRegistrations method, part of the CoreWebViewServiceWorkerManager class, is used to retrieve all service worker registrations within the context of a WebView2 application for the profile.
 This method gives a collection of CoreWebView2ServiceWorkerRegistration objects, each encapsulating information about a registered service worker, such as its script URL and scope.

 **GetServiceWorkerRegistration**: The GetServiceWorkerRegistration method, part of the CoreWebViewServiceWorkerManager class, is used to retrieve a specific service worker registration within the context of a WebView2 application for the profile.
 This asynchronous method takes a scope as an argument and returns a CoreWebView2ServiceWorkerRegistration object that encapsulates information about the registered service worker with the given scope, such as its script URL.
 This method is useful for accessing details of a specific service worker based on its scope.

-**SharedWorkerCreated**: This event, originating from the CoreWebView2SharedWorkerManager assicoated with CoreWebView2Profile, is triggered when a shared worker is successfully created within the context of a WebView2 application for the profile.
+**SharedWorkerCreated**: This event, originating from the CoreWebView2SharedWorkerManager associated with CoreWebView2Profile, is triggered when a shared worker is successfully created within the context of a WebView2 application for the profile.
 It grants access to the CoreWebView2SharedWorker object, which contains information such as the script URL and name.
 Additionally, it provides a 'destroy' event that is fired just before this object is due for destruction.

 **GetSharedWorkers**: The GetSharedWorkers method, part of the CoreWebViewSharedWorkerManager class, is used to retrieve all shared workers created within the context of a WebView2 application for the profile.
 This method gives a collection of CoreWebView2SharedWorkers objects.

 # Examples
 ## Dedicated Worker
 ## Monitoring the Creation/Destruction of Dedicated Workers.
 The following example demonstrates how to subscribe to the event that is triggered when a web page creates a dedicated worker.
-This event provides a CoreWebView2 dedicated worker object, enabling the host application to interact with it.
+This event provides a CoreWebView2DedicatedWorker object, enabling the host application to interact with it.

 ## .NET/WinRT
 ```c#